EVENT ENDEDLast updated December 16, 2025, 1:47 AM EDT

 Online exams scheduled for today will "proceed as scheduled," the school said.

-URI noted there is no known threat to campus — located in Kingston, about 30 miles south of Brown's campus in Providence, Rhode Island — but that the decision was made following "consideration of concerns shared by members of our community."
+URI said that there is no known threat to campus — which is in Kingston, about 30 miles south of Brown's campus in Providence — but that the decision was made following "consideration of concerns shared by members of our community."

 Alabama senators pay tribute to slain Brown victim Ella Cook

-Alabama Sen. Tommy Tuberville paid tribute in a post on X to Ella Cook, one of the victims who was killed in the Brown University shooting.
+Sen. Tommy Tuberville, R-Ala., paid tribute on X to Ella Cook, one of the victims.
 She was from his state.

 "I am heartbroken to hear that Mountain Brook’s Ella Cook was among those killed over the weekend at Brown University," Tuberville wrote.
 "Our hearts and our prayers are with the Cook family and everyone impacted by this senseless killing."

-Sen. Katie Boyd Britt, also of Alabama, said in her tribute that she is in mourning Cook's death.
+Sen. Katie Boyd Britt, R-Ala., said in her tribute that she is mourning Cook's death.

 "There are no words that can ease the pain Ella's family and friends are enduring write now," Britt wrote.
 "Her beautiful life was taken far too soon."

-Second slain Brown victim identified as Muhammad Aziz Umurzakov
+Second slain Brown victim identified as Mukhammad Aziz Umurzokov

-Muhammad Aziz Umurzakov was named the second slain victim of the Brown University shooting by the Uzbekistan Foreign Affairs Ministry.
+Mukhammad Aziz Umurzokov was named the second slain victim of the Brown University shooting by the Uzbekistan Foreign Affairs Ministry.

 "The loss of innocent lives as a result of this tragedy is a heavy loss for all of us," the ministry said in a post on Telegram.
 The post added that representatives from Uzbekistan have been in contact Umurzakov's family.